ElektraInitiative/libelektra/src/tools/rest-frontend/README.md

 ## Design and Structure

-The frontend is developed as Single Page Application in [AngularJS (v1.5)](https://angularjs.org/).
+The frontend is developed as single-page application (SPA) in [AngularJS (v1.5)](https://angularjs.org/).
 All dependencies are either already contained in the application project or (preferred) resolved through [npm](https://www.npmjs.com/) during installation (requires active internet connection).
-Compiling (concatenation & minification), as well as other tasks like running a lightweight webserver are handled by the task runner `grunt`.
+Compiling (browserification, concatenation & minification), as well as other tasks like running a lightweight webserver are handled by the task runner `grunt`.

 ### Directory Structure

 The application project itself is mainly splitted into two directories: `resources` and `public`, whereas only the latter can directly been accessed by clients if the built-in `grunt server` is used to deploy the project.

-The [resources](resources) directory contains the JavaScript source files as well as the LESS files which are compiled into CSS files for the website.
+The [resources](resources) directory contains the JavaScript source files, custom grunt tasks as well as the LESS files which are compiled into CSS files for the website.

 The [public](public) directory contains HTML template files, assets like fonts, compiled JS and CSS files, as well as translation files and all dependencies resolved by `npm`, which are copied by `grunt`.